Peony Baby Bib Set Crochet Pattern…

 A word on yarn choice

 I have opted to use Drops Safran 100% cotton as it is not only affordable, but it has a great colour pallete too.
-It was also really important to me that I chose a cotton that was Oeko Tex standard 100 approved; which means the cotton has been certified to be free of harmful chemicals and is safe for human use, as well as being verified as both safe and non-irritating to human skin.
+It was also really important to me that I chose a cotton that was Oeko Tex standard 100 approved.
+This means the cotton has been certified to be free of harmful chemicals and is safe for human use.
+It has also been verified as both safe and non-irritating to human skin.

 Pattern Protocols